PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: PhysLab dataset

 Early datasets such as Breakfast \cite{kuehne2014language} and CrossTask \cite{zhukov2019cross} primarily focus on routine daily activities.
 While these datasets are relatively inexpensive to collect, the procedural content they offer is often simplistic, lacking the flexibility, variability, and error-prone behaviors that characterize real-world task execution.
 Consequently, their applicability for modeling complex task dynamics or analyzing execution uncertainties remains limited.

 More recently, research has shifted toward industrial and simulated assembly scenarios, as seen in datasets such as Assembly101 \cite{sener2022assembly101}, HA4M \cite{cicirelli2022ha4m}, ATTACH \cite{aganian2023attach}, and IndustReal \cite{schoonbeek2024industreal}.
-These datasets feature more intricate task flows, typically involving furniture, toy, or industrial device assembl.
-They include annotations at both temporal and spatial levels, which significantly enhance their descriptive capacity and support fine-grained analysis.
+These datasets feature more intricate task flows, typically involving furniture, toy, or industrial device assembly.
+They include annotations at both temporal and spatial levels, which significantly enhance their descriptive capacity and support comprehensive visual analysis.
 Building upon this trend, the PhysLab dataset we proposed is the first to target the domain of smart education.
-It comprises 620 real-world physics experiment videos performed by university students, amounting to approximately 31 hours of footage, placing it among the upper-tier procedural video datasets in terms of scale.
+It comprises 620 real-world physics experiment videos performed by university students, totaling approximately 31 hours of footage, which is a considerable duration for datasets in this field.
 More importantly, PhysLab introduces the following distinctive features:

 \begin{itemize} \item \textbf{High Task Authenticity.} Collected directly from real-world experimental environments, the dataset captures realistic student behaviors, including mistakes, incorrect operation sequences, and task deviations.
 This realism offers valuable insights into the natural variability of experimental learning processes.